harshsaver/viralaiugc/README.md

     - Repeat the process for the "templates" table using the [templates CSV file](https://drive.google.com/file/d/1xpugIgsV5pD0fj7XesAoJE1ufKndudeB/view?usp=sharing)

 > Note: The imported data connects to pre-configured storage for testing purposes.
 For production, you'll need to upload your own sounds and templates to your Supabase storage.
-You can configure all the assets by uploading them in Storage “sound” and “templates” respectively and create entries or just upload from frontend
+You can configure all the assets by uploading them in Storage "sound" and "templates" respectively and create entries or just upload from frontend
  Assets link: https://drive.google.com/drive/folders/1UsaV1nXoU672Ung-IEzENOaUMyW4wRR3?usp=drive_link
 >